spatie/laravel-medialibrary/README.md

 This is useful when for example you have some small files that should be stored locally and some big files that you want to save on s3.

-The `toCollectionOnMedia` and `toMediaLibraryOnDisk`-functions accept a disk name as a second parameter.
+The `toCollectionOnMedia`- and `toMediaLibraryOnDisk`-functions accept a disk name as a second parameter.
 If you have a disk named s3 you can do this:
 ```php
 $newsItem->addMedia($pathToAFile)->toCollectionOnDisk('images', 's3');